mtconnect/cppagent/README.md

 Protocol
 ----

-The agent and the adapter have a heartbeat that makes sure each is responsive to properly handle disconnects in a timely manor.
+The agent and the adapter have a heartbeat that makes sure each is responsive to properly handle disconnects in a timely manner.
 The Heartbeat frequency is set by the adapter and honored by the agent.
 When the agent connects to the adapter, it first sends a `* PING` and then expects the response `* PONG: <timeout>` where `<timeout>` is specified in milliseconds.
 So if the following communications are given:

 Agent: